Snowbound Survival Guide

 I know cleaning is not high on your list of relaxing and fun activities, but when you’re stuck inside you might as well catch-up on those neglected closets and drawers.
 Rather do it today, then on a warm sunny day.
 When I think of organization, I immediately think of Molly Gold of the Go Mom blog.
 She writes informational posts about staying organized.
 My favorite is her post about closet organization.
 So start your organizing now, and so you don’t have to worry about it later.

 I hope you stocked up on the basics like bread, milk and wine.
 I hope your power is on, the heat is running, and your WiFi is working.
 Now sit back, relax and enjoy being snowbound.
-Please share in the comments how your family is handling being snowbound, and if you tried one of the activities listed in the guide.
+Please share in the comments how you are handling being snowbound, and if you tried one of the activities listed in the guide.
 Most importantly, stay safe!